DataBiosphere/data-portal/content/help/help/help-and-faq.md

 ### What is the Human Cell Atlas?

 The HCA is a collaborative effort by an international group of scientists to create a comprehensive reference map of all the cells in the human body.
-The HCA *Data Portal* and Data Coordination Platform are built by scientists and technologists at EMBL-EBI, the Broad Institute, UC Santa Cruz, and the Chan Zuckerberg Initiative.
+The HCA *Data Portal* and Data Coordination Platform was built in partnership with the Chan Zuckerberg Initiative and continues to be developed by scientists and technologists at EMBL-EBI, the Broad Institute, and UC Santa Cruz.
 [Learn more about the HCA project here](https://www.humancellatlas.org/).

 ### What kind of data is in the HCA?

-The HCA data will eventually accept all types of single-cell data, but it currently contains single-cell RNA-sequencing data from Smart-seq2 and 10X v2 assays.
+The HCA data will eventually accept all types of single-cell data, but it currently contains single-cell and single-nuclei RNA-sequencing data from Smart-seq2 and 10x v2 and v3 assays.
 While we are focused on curating a collection of data from healthy human specimens, as we grow we are accepting data from a number of sources, including model organisms and organoids, and both healthy and diseased samples.
 Stay tuned, the HCA is constantly evolving!

-Currently, both Smart-seq2 and 10X v2 processed data can be downloaded as expression matrices from individual cell data using the CLI.
-The matrices for 10x data are per channel.
+Currently, both Smart-seq2 and 10x processed data can be downloaded as expression or count matrices, respectively,  using the Data Browser or by navigating to the Porject page

-In addition, an expression matrix containing the combined Smart-Seq2 data from all the cells of a particular project can also be obtained by requesting an expression matrix in the Data Browser.

-Note that these matrices contain Gencode IDs, rather than gene name symbols.
-Please contact us if you need help converting Gencode IDs to gene names.

-### How do I get more details about projects, like protcols or publications?
+### How do I get more details about projects, like protocols or publications?

 You can learn more about each project by visiting the Projects tab in the *Explore* section of the *Data Portal*.
 We encourage all contributing projects to provide a detailed description of their protocol and post their protocol details at [protocols.io](https://www.protocols.io/).
 Publication information, where available, is also visible on the Projects page.